-D. Forest Practices permits.
-All applications for forest practice permits shall be subject to noticing The proposed change to this section is supportive of comments from the public about requirements of this section.
-Further, forest practice permit applications for areas that may contain cultural resources to affected Indian tribes shall be subject to the notification and review provisions of WAC 222-20-120.
+The proposed change to this section is supportive of comments from the public about

+- ED.
 Exemptions.
-A notice of application may be issued, ED. but shall not be required, for project permits that are categorically exempt under Chapter 43.21C RCW, unless a public comment period or an open record pre-decision hearing is required or an open record appeal hearing is allowed on the project permit decision.
-A notice of application is also not required for Type II site development activity permits where notice was already given under a previously issued land use or commercial permit.
+A notice of application may be issued, but shall not be required, for project permits that are categorically exempt under Chapter 43.21C RCW, unless a public comment period or an open record pre-decision hearing is required or an open record appeal hearing is allowed on the project permit decision.
+A notice of application is also not required for Type II site development activity permits where notice was already given under a previously issued land use or commercial permit. - FE.

-F₽.
 Continuations.
 If for any reason a commenced hearing on a pending project permit application action cannot be completed on the date set in the public notice, the hearing may be continued to a date certain and no further notice under this section is required.